teovox4-beep/echo-words-privacy/privacy_policy_echo_words.md

 Email: teovox4@gmail.com
 App: Echo Words

+Account Deletion

+     You can delete your account and all associated data:

+     **In-app:** Go to Settings → Delete Account & Data

+     **By email:** Send a request to teovox4@gmail.com with subject "Delete Echo Words Account" including your anonymous user ID (visible in Settings → About).

+     Account deletion is permanent and irreversible.
 ---

-*This Privacy Policy was last updated on May 22, 2026.*
+*This Privacy Policy was last updated on May 28, 2026.*